google/cronet.dart/README.md

 ## Building Your Own

-1. Make sure you've downloaded your custom version of cronet shared library and filename follows the pattern `cronet.<version>.<extension>`.
-Default is: `cronet.86.0.4240.198.so` for linux.
+1. Make sure you've downloaded your custom version of cronet shared library and filename follows the pattern `cronet.86.0.4240.198.<extension>` with a prefix `lib` if on `linux`.
 Else, you can build cronet from [source](https://www.chromium.org/developers/how-tos/get-the-code) using the [provided instuctions](https://chromium.googlesource.com/chromium/src/+/master/components/cronet/build_instructions.md).
 Then copy the library to the root of your project.
-For linux, you can also place the files under `cronet_binaries/linux64` for 64bit linux systems.
+For linux, you can also place the files under `.dart_tool/cronet/linux64` for 64bit linux systems.

 2. Run `dart run cronet:build` from the root of your project.